-Ms Luhabe was appointed to the Board in 2020 as a Non-executive Director and is a member of the Governance and Sustainability and Nominations Committees.
+Ms Luhabe was appointed to the Board in 2020 as a Non-executive Director and is a member of the Governance and Sustainability, and Nominations Committees.

-She obtained a Bachelor of Commerce from the University of Lesotho in 1981 and attended the Management Advancement Program at the University of the Witwatersrand.
-She also holds honorary doctorates in Commerce, including from her Alma Mater, the University of Fort Hare.
+She obtained a Bachelor of Commerce majoring in Accounting and Management from the University of Lesotho in 1981 and attended the Management Advancement Program at the University of the Witwatersrand in 1983.
+She is a recipient of four Honorary doctorates in Commerce from her Alma Mater, University of Fort Hare and the University of Stellenbosch, both South Africa's historic Universities.